ASU-APG/rbgm/README.md

 ```
-The tutorial receives support from the University of Maryland Center for Machine Learning and the NSF Institute for Trustworthy AI in Law & Society.
+The tutorial is supported by the University of Maryland Center for Machine Learning and the NSF Institute for Trustworthy AI in Law & Society.
 Further support comes from Arizona State University through the NSF Robust Intelligence grant #2132724 and NSF SaTC project #2101052.
 ```